PDXChinese/pdxchinese.github.io/_pages/peeradvisors.md

   - image_path: /assets/images/activities/pa_alex_yao.png
     title: "Alexander Yao"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_alex_yao/'>Alex is a pre-med senior majoring in Human Biology at the University of Southern California.
 Alex serves as the president of USC’s Soul Cal Breaking team, tutors as the vice president of Teach for Los Angeles, and volunteers in a research lab.
 Besides these activities, he also enjoys working out, breakdancing, and watching anime.</a></p>"
+  - image_path: /assets/images/activities/pa_sarah_yu.jpg
+    title: "Sarah Yu"
+    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_sarah_yu/'>Sarah is junior at Catlin Gabel School where she serves as a class president on the student association.
+She is passionate about uncovering her own identity while connecting to and helping the local Chinese community.
+When she is not at school or dance you can find her reading, running her small business, or watching cdramas.</a></p>"
 ---

 Peer support can be an important tool in helping children and youth overcome personal challenges they are facing at school or at home.
 Our Peer Advisors are available to provide encouragement and resources to help their peers create goals and navigate stressful situations and experiences, and they are also available to simply provide an empathetic ear.